 Examples of major structural defects includes:

-• Substantial defects in the home foundation, footings, floors, frame or roof.
+- Substantial defects in the home foundation, footings, floors, frame or roof.

-• Major defects in certain aspects of the structural components of the home such as dangerous wiring, flooding in the basement or failure in the sewage system leading the home to be unsafe.
+- Major defects in certain aspects of the structural components of the home such as dangerous wiring, flooding in the basement or failure in the sewage system leading the home to be unsafe.

-• Cracked foundation walls that meet minimum requirements to be considered as such ie. stair step cracks, cracks 1/8″ or greater, vertical cracks wide at the top or bottom, large cracks on foundation.
+- Cracked foundation walls that meet minimum requirements to be considered as such ie. stair step cracks, cracks 1/8″ or greater, vertical cracks wide at the top or bottom, large cracks on foundation.
 Your local or state government may specify what this constitutes.

-• Distorted floor joists that have negatively impacted its load bearing abilities.
+- Distorted floor joists that have negatively impacted its load bearing abilities.

 How to make the best use of your home builder’s warranty

-• Take advantage of every inspection you have access to before you take possession of your new home.
+- Take advantage of every inspection you have access to before you take possession of your new home.
 That way you can look for any potential problems yourself.

-• Try to negotiate with your builder for better warranty terms: Ask for more inclusions, a longer warranty.
+- Try to negotiate with your builder for better warranty terms: Ask for more inclusions, a longer warranty.
 The worst they can say is no.

-• Hire a home inspector if you feel it is warranted to look for problem areas that a layman might not see.
+- Hire a home inspector if you feel it is warranted to look for problem areas that a layman might not see.

-• Once you’ve taken possession of the home, document problems that you notice, take pictures and submit them as soon as possible for review to the builder or insurer for consideration.
+- Once you’ve taken possession of the home, document problems that you notice, take pictures and submit them as soon as possible for review to the builder or insurer for consideration.
 Don’t miss deadlines.

-• Depending on where you live, you may have a government run organization that manages the relationship between your builder and you if there are disputes.
+- Depending on where you live, you may have a government run organization that manages the relationship between your builder and you if there are disputes.
 Often this is the state consumer affairs department.

-• You can also contact the Federal Trade Commission (FTCOpens in a new tab.) for help.
+- You can also contact the Federal Trade Commission (FTC) for help.

-• If your homeowner warranty insurer goes out of business you can contact Home Owners Warranty Corporation (HOWOpens in a new tab.) to receive advice and continued coverage.
+- If your homeowner warranty insurer goes out of business you can contact Home Owners Warranty Corporation (HOW) to receive advice and continued coverage.